 8.2.3 Procedures for AAT First Reviews

-The rules relating to review by the AAT are mainly in the Administrative Appeals Tribunal Act 1975, however, the PPLAct modifies the Administrative Appeals Tribunal Act 1975 in some ways for the purposes of AAT first reviews.
+The rules relating to review by the AAT are mainly in the Administrative Appeals Tribunal Act 1975 (AAT Act), however, the PPLAct modifies the AAT Act in some ways for the purposes of AAT first reviews.
 This section is about the procedures to be followed in relation to AAT first reviews of reviewable claimant decisions and reviewable employer decisions.

 Procedure on receipt of application for AAT first reviews

 If an application for a first review by the AAT is sent to an office of DSS or Centrelink, the department must send it to the AAT as soon as practicable, but, in any case, no later than 7 days after the application is received.

 The Tribunal must give both the applicant and Centrelink written notice that an application has been received and setting out the terms of the Tribunal's decision.